Showing posts with label gatlinburg. Show all posts

 Three black bears in Gatlinburg

-Bobbie cooked pork chops with broccoli with cheese for supper.
+Bobbie cooked pork chops with broccoli and cheese for supper.

 Watched some TV and went to bed at 11 P.M.

-I wrote in my journal, took pictures from the balcony of the mountains.
+I wrote in my journal and took pictures from the balcony overlooking the mountains.

 Day 3: Tuesday, September 30, 2014

-We rode to Kitchen Gadgets were Sherry bought several items.
+We rode to Kitchen Gadgets, where Sherry bought several items.
 We walked up the hill to the restrooms.

 I ordered a bowl of vegetable soup, Bobbie ordered potato soup, and Sherry ordered chicken noodle soup.